teffland/QuickIE/README.md

 # QuickIE
-Framework for building information extraction systems faster, from ground-zero or above.
+Framework for building information extraction systems faster, from ground-zero up.

 ## Goals and Description